redbluenat/react-native-expandable-flatlist/README.md

 React Native Expandable Flatlist component for React Native, with support for iOS, Android, and React Native Web.
 It works with custom components and styles.

+Library is using [react-native-reanimated](https://docs.swmansion.com/react-native-reanimated/docs/2.x/) version 2 for animations.
+Make sure you have installed it.

 **Support: RN >=0.59.0**